What is Cash Consideration?

 An acquirer may decide to use debt as part of the financing structure for the merger or acquisition transaction.
 The sellers benefit from debt financing because they will be exempted from paying taxes until the debt payments have been made.
 Usually, before accepting a structure that includes debt, the seller must confirm that the buyer is in a stable financial condition and will not go bankrupt in the near future.

-In case the seller accepts the transaction and the buyer is declared bankrupt soon after, by a court of law, the sellers would be classified among other shareholders.
+In case the seller accepts the transaction and the buyer is declared bankrupt soon after, the seller would be classified among other shareholders.
 They will receive payments last after other senior debtholders have been paid.